 The saw should be warm before any adjustment takes place.
 The air filter should be clean, fitted to the saw, and the chain brake should be off.

-1 – When the saw is warm and not running, turn the adjusting screw in (clockwise) a half turn, start the saw, repeat this process until the saw idles.
+1 – When the saw is warm and not running, turn the adjusting screw in (clockwise) a half turn, start the saw, and repeat this process until the saw idles.

 2 – The saw now idles, great!
 But it should idle without the chain moving.